An Index of the Years

 You-know-who, the Mad Archmage of Greyhawk and a band of adventurers seized the Lord of Evil from his very throne room and imprisoned him deep beneath Castle Greyhawk.
 Deprived of their leader, the orc and goblinoid armies that were gathered on Furyondy’s borders rapidly dissolved.

 Jhaxx Doldruin was born in a small and nameless village in the northern Vesve Forest.
+A quiet hero was born.

 King K-os Bloodsword and his wife, Queen Teega, stumbled through a portal from their faraway kingdom in the World of Titan.
 They arrived in the Perrenland and embarked upon long and infamous lives as anarchic freebooters.